Assessment schedule:

 - Student is at this grade but it is not secure and without intervention may slip to the grade below.

-Preparing students for key assessments
+Preparing students for key assessments:

 The Academy makes available, to all stakeholders, key information that will enable all students to make good progress.
 The information focusses on how best to prepare for key assessments and terminal exams.
 For further information please visit the ‘Subjects’ tab located in the Curriculum section of our website.